KAMAL0630/thought-organizer/README.md

 ## 💻 Usage

+1. **Register**:
+   - If you don’t have an account, click on the **Sign Up** link on the login page to create a new account.
+   - Upon registration, a default thought structure is created in the database if one does not already exist for the user.

-1. **Login**:
+2. **Login**:
-   - Start by logging in with valid credentials.
-(Make sure the MongoDB database has valid users.)
+   - Log in with valid credentials (MongoDB should contain registered users).

-2. **Manage Thoughts**:
+3. **Manage Thoughts**:
    - Once logged in, you can create, edit, or delete thoughts.
-Link them to visualize relationships using dashed lines.
+You can also link them to visualize relationships using dashed lines.

-3. **Logout**:
+4. **Logout**:
    - A logout button on the top-right corner will redirect you back to the login page.

 ---